Akselvb/fib-mgtn/project2/README.md

 ![svm_all_predicted_reference](plots/svm_all_predicted_reference.png)

 We can see that when using multiple linear regresseion, the estimation fitted better for the test set than for the traning set.
 However, when using SVM, this is not the case.
-In the latter case, we obtained better values for both **R<sup>2</sup>** and **RMSE** for the test data.
+In the latter case, we obtained better values for both **R<sup>2</sup>** and **RMSE** for the training data.